Lactate Threshold Testing

 Muscle Imbalances

-Our everyday posture, particularly if you spend a lot of time sitting at desk or in a car, or generally not moving around, creates all sorts of muscle imbalances from short hamstrings, tight muscles around the neck, back and shoulders.
-We unconsciously adopt a curved forward upper back, round shoulders and chin poke, which not only add to shoulder problems in swimmers but neck pain too.
+Our everyday posture, particularly if you spend a lot of time sitting at a desk or in a car, creates all sorts of muscle imbalances.
+This ranges from short hamstrings, tight muscles around the neck, back, and shoulders.
+We unconsciously adopt a curved forward upper back, round shoulders, and chin poke.
+This posture not only adds to shoulder problems in swimmers but also causes neck pain.

 Poor posture is the biggest culprit of short tight trapezius and pectoral muscles and weak anterior (front) neck and upper back muscles.
-These muscles can be painful and develop trigger points which are hyperactive spots in the muscle, commonly referring pain and causing headaches.
-Tight muscles may also limit your neck movements.
-Good posture ensures good alignment of the joints and ligaments which allows for optimal contraction of your muscles and off-loads underlying structures.
+These muscles can be painful and develop trigger points, which are hyperactive spots in the muscle.
+They commonly refer pain and cause headaches.
+Additionally, tight muscles may also limit your neck movements.
+Good posture ensures good alignment of the joints and ligaments.
+It allows for optimal contraction of your muscles and off-loads underlying structures.

 Swim Stroke Technique

-This a big topic to cover because it depends what stroke you’re swimming mostly with and what kind of injury you may have but issues include: a wide, swinging arm recovery which requires excessive internal rotation, causing impingement on the joint; thumb in first with hand entry, which again causes excessive internal rotation in the shoulder and a dropped elbow or straight arm pull through which creates a long lever and overloads the shoulder.
+This a big topic to cover because it depends on what stroke you’re swimming with mostly and what kind of injury you may have.
+But issues include a wide, swinging arm recovery, which requires excessive internal rotation, causing impingement on the joint.
+Moreover, "thumb in first" with hand entry again causes excessive internal rotation in the shoulder.
+A dropped elbow or straight arm pull through creates a long lever and overloads the shoulder.

 In our set of resources which you can view below

-we’ve put together a Stroke Technique Cheat Sheet which for each injury area, identifies key stroke issues, with suggested solutions.
+we’ve put together a Stroke Technique Cheat Sheet.
+For each injury area, it identifies key stroke issues with suggested solutions.

 What does all of this mean to you?
 You shouldn’t swim?
 You should reduce your training or change your sport?